 If you have more than just a few hours for the scenic drive around Arches, then you’ll see how much the National Park has to offer.
 Below, I’m going to share some suggestions for a one-day Arches itinerary or a two or more day itinerary.

 Do you only have one day to spend visiting Arches National Park?
 Then here’s what I’d recommend doing to make the most of it.

 Start at the Visitor Center and talk to the ranger about what to look for at the park.
 Then plan to drive to the back of the park where you can find parking at the Devil’s Garden area parking lot.

 Take the 0.75 mile hike out to Landscape Arch and then head back where you’ll find vault toilets and a fresh water fill station at the parking lot.
 Tony took our oldest kiddo past Landscape Arch and hiked a bit longer, so the girls and I hiked back and had our lunch near the water fill station while we waited.

-When you’re done with your hike at Devil’s Garden, drive south on the main road and stop by Sand Dune Arch for a quick hike and a chance to cool off in the shade of this hidden arche in a huge sandbox!
+When you’re done with your hike at Devils Garden campground, drive south on the main road and stop by Sand Dune Arch for a quick hike and a chance to cool off in the shade of this hidden arch in a huge sandbox!

 Continue to drive south until you come upon Balanced Rock.
 Grab a few photos and then turn left to head to The Windows.

-This is the area of the the National Park that is often very busy because it’s so easy to access many beautiful arches without long hikes.
-I recommend getting out and taking the 1 mile hike on a gravel path that will take you to 4 giant Arches in the park: Double Arch, Turret Arch, North Window and South Window.
+This is the area of the National Park that is often very busy because it’s so easy to access many beautiful arches without long hikes.
+I recommend getting out and taking the 1-mile hike on a gravel path that will take you to 4 giant Arches in the park: Double Arch, Turret Arch, North Window, and South Window.